N85UK/UNRAID_Apps/Apps/AWS_EUM/doc.md

 - The app stores SMS history in a volume mounted to `/config/data` (UnRaid appdata recommended).

 ### Docker image
-- The template references the image `ghcr.io/n85uk/aws-eum:latest`.
+- The template references the image `ghcr.io/paulmccann140689/aws-eum:latest`.
 A GitHub Actions workflow is included to build and publish the image to GHCR on push to `main` or on release.

+---

+**Copyright (c) 2025 Paul McCann - Licensed under MIT License**